mtumilowicz/rust-rocket-workshop/README.txt

         }

         enum Poll<T> {
-            Ready(T),
-            Pending,
+            Ready(T), // once a future has returned `Poll::Ready` should be never be polled again Pending,
         }
         ```
-    * rule: once a future has returned Poll::Ready => never be polled again

 ## collections
-* iteration
-    * by value
-        * consumes the collection
-        * example: `for (k, v) in map`
-    * over shared reference
-        * produces references
-        * example: `for (k, v) in &map`
-    * over mut reference
-        * produces mut references
-        * example: `for (k, v) in &mut map`
-            * produces `(&K, &mut V)` pairs
-            * there’s no way to get mut access to keys stored in a map, because
-                  the entries are organized by their keys
 * modification
     * Rust uses moves to avoid deep-copying values
     * example: `Vec<T>::push(item)` takes its argument by value
         * value is moved into the vector
-* usually are not not Copy
+* usually are not `Copy`
     * they can’t be, since they owns a dynamically allocated table
 * array
+    * allocated on stack
         * have a fixed length (known at compile time)
-    * useful when you want your data allocated on the stack rather than the heap
+        * arrays of types that implement the `Copy` trait themselves are also `Copy`
 * `Vec<T>`
+    * `T` needs to be known at compile time to know exactly how much memory on the heap will be needed to store each element
+        * example: `Vec<dyn MyTrait>` will not compile, should be used `Vec<Box<dyn MyTrait>>` or `Vec<&dyn MyTrait>`
     * memory
         * three fields
             * the length
             * the capacity
-                * manages the capacity for you, automatically allocating a larger buffer and moving the elements into it when more space is needed
+                * manages the capacity automatically allocating a larger buffer and moving the elements into it when more space is needed
             * pointer to a heap allocation where the elements are stored
                 * created and owned by the `Vec<T>`
             * elements are stored in a contiguous, heap-allocated chunk of memory
-    * protection against modifications during traversal
+    * compile time protection against modifications during traversal
         * java digression: `ConcurrentModificationException`
         * example
             ```
             let mut v = vec![10];
-            for (index, &val) in v.iter().enumerate() { borrows a shared (non-mut) reference to the vector if val > 10 {
+            for (index, &val) in v.iter().enumerate() { // borrows a shared (non-mut) reference to the vector if val > 10 {
                     v.remove(index); // can't borrow `v` as mutable }